dustturtle/RealReachability/README.md

 # RealReachability
-We need to observer the REAL reachability of network for iOS.
+We need to observe the REAL reachability of network for iOS.
 That's what RealReachability do.